-- Leverage and Financial Need: Applications should include other funding sources committed to the project.
+1. Leverage and Financial Need: Applications should include other funding sources committed to the project.
 Examples include TIF/Abatement, DEED, Metropolitan Council, or other public and private resources.
-Evidence of funding commitments must be submitted with the application.
+Evidence and proof of funding commitments are required for the application to be processed.
 The project should also show a financial need and demonstrate that other funding sources are not sufficient.
-[15 Points Maximum] - Readiness to Proceed: The applicant should be ready to proceed with the identified project upon funding award (e.g. city entitlements, site control secured, financing commitments in place).
-A project is deemed ready to proceed if funds will be completely spent within the 18-month grant period.
-If funds cannot or will not be spent, project is not ready to proceed.
+[15 Points Maximum]

+- 2. Readiness to Proceed: The applicant should be ready to proceed with the identified project upon funding award (e.g. city entitlements, site control secured, financing commitments in place).
+The project is deemed ready to proceed if funds will be completely spent within the 18-month grant period.
+If funds cannot or will not be spent, a project is not ready to proceed.

 [10 Points Maximum] - 3.
 Housing Affordability: To receive points for Housing Affordability, the project must be either a Tax Credit Development or receiving some other type of funding that requires income and/or rent restrictions (affordability compliance) with a federal, state, or local agency.
 If the project is a rental project, the owner must be willing to accept Tenant Based Rental Assistance (Housing Choice Voucher/other tenant based rental assistance).
 Compliance reporting required by the federal, state, or local agency will also need to be submitted to the CDA annually.
-[25 Points Maximum] - Economic Benefit: The project should have a defined impact on the local economy.
+[25 Points Maximum] - 4.
+Economic Benefit: The project should have a defined impact on the local economy.
 This impact is measurable through growth in property taxes and new/retained Living Wage Jobs.

 [25 Points Maximum] - 5.
 Environmental Improvement: Projects that will clean up, prevent, and protect from environmental hazards are encouraged.
 Applicants should work with state and local agencies and professional consultants to identify the optimum remedy and create sustainable redevelopment.

-[10 Points Maximum] - Removal of Blight: Points will be awarded to projects that demolish or clean up blighted properties and/or properties with obsolete structures beyond their useful life.
+[10 Points Maximum] - 6.
+Removal of Blight: Points will be awarded to projects that demolish or cleanup blighted properties and/or properties with obsolete structures beyond their useful life.
 [15 Points Maximum]